zs6stn/zs6stn.github.io/_bulletinreaders/zr6wt.md

  - Raspberry Pi - what a great gadget.
 I have written many systems using R-Pi (building water usage monitoring, load control of resorts, etc), not to mention usage in home media centre and in radio - eg JS8CALL coupled to a QRP labs QDX radio.

  - Amatuer radio - have become focused on QRP for SSB and digital modes especially JS8CALL., and WSPR (beacon and RX).

-QO-100 - more recently I have ventured into satellite - but just NB SSB so far.
+ - QO-100 - more recently I have ventured into satellite - but just NB SSB so far.
 My earth station uses a Pluto SDR for RX/TX with a small 10 watt linear.
 See the photo of my dish with a home built TX antenna (POTY).
 My goal is to get onto WB which allows me to RX/TX DATV - but later.

  - QRP Labs U4B - a balloon Tracker- this little guy is completely programmable with a built in GPS module.
-I have made one flight so far - BAKAR (Oct 2023) from Secunda Airfield.
+I have made one flight so far - BACAR (Oct 2023) from Secunda Airfield.
 I configured it to TX WSPR packets on 20m.
 TX power is just 27mw - but managed to be picked up in Brazil!
 My goal is to launch a pico balloon which circumnavigates the earth.

 {% include gallery caption="" %}